-The Lesson: Investing in content marketing often requires significant amounts of time and money, but committing to content production and high-quality standards can build substantial market attention in a short period of time.
+Investing in content marketing often requires significant amounts of time and money, but committing to content production and high-quality standards can build substantial market attention in a short period of time.

-4 – Uber
+4 – Lyft

 5 – Dollar Shave Club

 During their hyper growth, Dollar Shave Club continued to share cheeky content such as “Is It Bad to Pluck Nose Hairs with My Fingers?” and “Do I Really Need to Wash My Hands After I Pee?”
-These guys know how to let loose and get attention.
+These guys know how to grab the attention of their target audience!

-The Lesson: Don’t be afraid to have some fun!
+Don’t be afraid to have some fun!
 DSC doesn’t take itself too seriously (or at all seriously, for that matter).
 Everything from its marketing to its onboarding, from its packaging to its social engagement is lighthearted, silly, and tongue-in-cheek.
 And its customers love them for it.
 They’ve made something as tedious as buying razors and shaving hilarious and entertaining.
 And that’s what stands out in people’s minds.

 6 – The Wirecutter